void-sign/noesis-extend/ECOSYSTEM.md

 # Noesis Project Ecosystem

-This document provides an overview of the Noesis project ecosystem, which is now split into separate repositories.
+This document provides an overview of the Noesis project ecosystem, which consists of independent yet compatible components.

 ## Repositories